 Step 7: Define Your Risk Methodology and Control Framework

 Every VRM program needs a way to calculate risks.
 Your risk methodology, along with your chosen control framework, must be defined internally by your organization.
 Many companies use a risk matrix with impact and probability as the axis.

 Alternative methodologies can be as simple as flagging risks as high, medium, or low.
-Or, risk management programs mature, organizations tend to develop more detailed risk formulas.

 Step 8: Create Automation Workflows & Triggers